RMWinslow/papersdrafts/contagion/notes_newman_poisson.md

 # TODO Tomorrow:

+- [ ] Double check the calculations for $$\Psi'$$ up above.
+I'm getting the implication that a high actiivty group can reduce edge risk by increasing their own activity.
+Doesn't make much sense.
-- [ ] Make plots for the negbinom distribution, where k is held constant.
+- [x] Make plots for the negbinom distribution, where k is held constant.
     - [ ] Try various functions for $$\mu(\Psi)$$.
 See if I can figure out when multiple equilibria become possible.
 - [ ] Plug in some reasonable parameters for the negexp utility and just make some plots.
     - [ ] Start with just a couple types.